bleenco/abstruse/README.md

 # Status

-This project is a work in progress.
+This project is a work in progress, if you have time to contribute you are very welcome.

+Please check [Makefile](Makefile) in order to build up the project.

 # Preview